blkwhte/all-blue-dev/README.md

+All Blue (Dev)
+Project Overview
+All Blue (Dev) is a demonstration app that utilizes OIDC to authenticate users via Clever and access user details through Clever's API v3.0.
+The app showcases how to implement authentication flows and retrieve user information from the identity token.

+Prerequisites
+Before running the app, ensure the following are set up:

+Node.js Installation:

-You will need to have the latest version of Node.js installed on your machine to run the app.
-Please refer to this guide on installing Node.js if you need a reference: https://nodejs.org/en/download/package-manager#macos
+Install the latest version of Node.js for your operating system: Node.js Installation Guide.

-All Blue (dev) utilizes OIDC and the identity token provided to access user information on API v3.0.
-You will need to create a new Clever dev app, here, https://apps.clever.com/signup.
-You will need to reach out to integrations@clever.com to have OIDC scopes applied to your dev account.

-How to run the app:

-  1. Clone the Github Repo
+Clever Developer App:

+Create a Clever Developer App: Clever Developer Portal.
+Contact Clever at integrations@clever.com to request OIDC scopes for your developer account.
+Environment Variables:

-  2. Create a .env file and include the following variables: CLEVER_CLIENT_ID, CLEVER_CLIENT_SECRET, REDIRECT_URI_ and a SESSION_SECRET
+Create a .env file in the project directory with the following variables: makefile
-  4. Run the command "node index.js" in your terminal while in the file location of the repo
-  5. Navigate to "localhost:3000" in your web browser of choice
+Copy
+Edit
+CLEVER_CLIENT_ID=<your_client_id>
+CLEVER_CLIENT_SECRET=<your_client_secret>
+REDIRECT_URI=<your_redirect_uri>
+SESSION_SECRET=<your_session_secret>
+How to Use
+Clone the Repository:

+bash
+Copy
+Edit
+git clone <repository-url>
+cd <repository-folder>
+Install Dependencies (if applicable): If your project has dependencies (e.g., express, axios), install them:

+bash
+Copy
+Edit
+npm install
+Start the Application: Run the app using Node.js:

+bash
+Copy
+Edit
+node index.js
+Access the App:

+Open your browser and navigate to https://localhost:3000.
-  6. Select the "Log in with Clever" button on the site
+Click the "Log in with Clever" button to start the authentication flow.
+Testing the App
-  7. When prompted with the School Picker, enter the district ID 63e42be9ea7d85c10c19ebe5 (#DEMO All Blue (dev))
+When prompted with the School Picker, enter:

-  8. When prompted to log in, select the Clever Passwords login and enter 243615677 for the username and password
+mathematica
+Copy
+Edit
+District ID: 63e42be9ea7d85c10c19ebe5 (#DEMO All Blue (Dev)) Log in with Clever Passwords:

+Username: 243615677
+Password: 243615677
+After successful authentication:

-  9. You should be redirected back to the All Blue (localhost) site with a message confirming the authentication was successful.
+You should be redirected back to the app's home page (https://localhost:3000/home) with a confirmation message and user details displayed.
+Additional Notes
+Ensure the .env variables are correctly configured before running the app.
+The app is designed for local development and testing purposes.
+Use self-signed SSL certificates for HTTPS.